ionic-team/vscode-ionic/roadmap.md

 - Augmenting the New Project functionality to create the app in appflow and begin with the project linked, similar to the Ionic App Wizard
   Starting an appflow trial directly from the extension… thinking a 1-click experience to install AC/IV/etc

+- (2) For mono-repos include root package.json scripts
-- (1) Add .vs-code/extensions.json to recommend Ionic extension on starters
+- (1) Add .vs-code/extensions.json to recommend Ionic extension on starters (pr: https://github.com/ionic-team/starters/pull/1720)
 - (1) Getting devices takes some time to run the first time.
 Make sure logging goes to Output window and if taking > 5 seconds then give user feedback that it may take time
 - (32) Debugging for iOS
 - (2) If you sync but the build didnt work then show suitable error (or trigger build)